sps992/sps-design-services/README.md

 AWS_S3_CUSTOM_DOMAIN = '%s.s3.amazonaws.com' % AWS_STORAGE_BUCKET_NAME
 ~~~

 - Adding AWS credentials - The code above is asking for the AWS variables in the "env.py" file.
 At the moment we haven't actually put them in there, so I need to open the "credentials.csv" file I downloaded earlier and copy and paste in my variables.
 As we have deployed this project to Heroku, I also need to add these key variables to heroku the same way as I did the others.
 To check its wired up correctly, I have ran the command in the terminal window...

-    ~~~
+    ~~~bash
     python3 manage.py collectstatic
     ~~~

 Now this is uploading all the current static files to the S3 bucket.
 To check whether the project is pulling the static files from the bucket.
 I can run the server and open developer tools, if I inspect any element that I have styled on the page and click the link( for example "custom.css"), it should show me the link to the file goes to my S3 Bucket, Success!

 ## Special Thanks & Inspiration